-Licensing - In order to harvest any species of seafood in the Atlantic Canada offshore fishery, an enterprise must hold a license to harvest that species.
+Licensing - In order to harvest any species of seafood in the Atlantic Canada offshore fishery, an enterprise must be Canadian controlled and hold a license to harvest that species.
 The DFO strictly controls the number of licensed enterprises in the fishery, rarely granting new licenses unless and until increases in the stock of a particular species evidences significant and sustainable growth.